bsu-cs315/P2-MoonRun/README.md

 The letters on the win screen are from (CC0) http://creativecommons.org/publicdomain/zero/1.0/ You may use these graphics in personal and commercial projects.
 Credit (Kenney or www.kenney.nl) would be nice but is not mandatory.

 The background music was made by Quarkstar Music and found on http://dig.ccmixter.org/files/Quarkstar/57369

+The font for the coin amount is "Xolonium".
+Copyright &copy; 2011-2016 Severin Meyer <sev.ch@web.de>, with Reserved Font Name Xolonium, SIL open font license version 1.1.
+Details are in `fonts/LICENSE.txt`.

 ## Primary Assets
 The MoonRun logo was created by Logan Summers